ddev/github-action-setup-ddev/README.md

 ### SSH keys

-If your workflow needs to reach remote destinations that require private SSH keys, here is a snippet showing how you might add SSH keys that you have entered as Github "secrets":
+If your workflow needs to reach remote destinations that require private SSH keys, here is a snippet showing how you might add SSH keys that you have entered as GitHub "secrets":

 ```
 - name: Set up SSH keys